shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/targeted-segment-analytics-report.md

 - Indexing the performance of targeted segments during the campaign to identify which segments are over or underperforming.
 - Understanding whether segments purchased from third parties are producing the desired performance.

+> [!NOTE]
-This feature is intended to address campaign level performance; it does not include information such as a segment's aggregate performance at the [advertiser](./advertiser-service.md), [insertion order](./insertion-order-service.md), or [line item](./line-item-service.md) levels.
+> This feature is intended to address campaign level performance; it does not include information such as a segment's aggregate performance at the [advertiser](./advertiser-service.md), [insertion order](./insertion-order-service.md), or [line item](./line-item-service.md) levels.

 ## Time frame